26: The Bronze

 “I can’t do this anymore.”
 Looking at him with wide soulful eyes, she asked him, “Let me go.”

 Despite the fact that he knew this was the right thing to do, Angel felt torn between his naturally possessive feelings about Buffy and relief that she wanted to end their affair.
-Weighing everything in the balance, Angel realizes the decision is easier than he thought.
+Weighing everything in the balance, Angel realized the decision was easier than he thought.
 His feelings for Cordelia tipped the scale.

 Nodding his consent to the decision, he told her simply, “It’s done.
 Over.
 If that’s what you want, we’re finished.”